fishcus/KAP-manual/en/integration/bi/obiee/obiee_11g.en.md

    ![Create Business Model](../../images/OBIEE/create_business.en.png)

-9. Drag the newly added physical model to the business model, and save.
+9. Drag the newly added physical model to the business model and save.

    ![Refresh Model](../../images/OBIEE/refresh_business.en.png)

-10. If you need outer join, you can edit the business model, set it as external connection here, and save it to the business model.
+10. If you need outer join, you can edit the business model, set it as external connection here and save it to the business model.
    Then drag the logical model you just added to the presentation layer and save it to the presentation layer.

    ![Refresh Presentation](../../images/OBIEE/refresh_show.en.png)